 Weighing the Options of Refinancing

-Are you looking for a new mortgage?
-We'd be thrilled to answer your questions about our many mortgage solutions!
-Call us at (860) 658-7100.
-Ready to begin?
+In the market for a new mortgage?
+We will be glad to help!
+Give us a call today at (860) 658-7100.
+Ready to get started?
 Apply Now.

-All of these benefits do cost something, though.
-With your refinance, you're paying for basically the same things you were charged for during your current mortgage loan.
-Included in the list can be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.
+As you probably expect, you'll have to pay for the process of refinancing.
+With your refinance, you are paying for basically the same things you were charged for during your existing mortgage.
+Among these can be settlement costs, appraisal fees, lender's title insurance, underwriting expenses, and others.

 Doing the Math

-Paying discount points can get you a better interest rate.
-If you pay (on average) 3% of the mortgage loan amount at the start, the savings for the life of the refinanced loan can be substantial.
-You might hear that points can be deducted on your income taxes, but because tax regulations are ever-changing, we urge you to consult with a tax professional before depending on this.
+You might offer to pay points (prepaid interest) to gain a lower interest rate.
+When you pay (on average) three percent of the loan amount up front, your savings for the term of the refinanced mortgage can be substantial.
+You might have heard that these points may be tax deductible, but because tax regulations can be difficult to keep up with, please consult with a tax professional before considering this in your calculations.

-Speaking of taxes, when you lower your interest rate, it follows that you'll also be lowering the paid interest amount that you will be able to deduct on your federal income taxes.
-This is one more cost that some borrowers take into consideration.
-Call us at (860) 658-7100 to help you do the math.
+Another thing about taxes is that once you lower your interest rate, of course you will also be lowering the interest amount that you'll be able to deduct on your federal income taxes.
+This is one more cost that borrowers take into consideration.
+We can help you do the math!
+Call us at (860) 658-7100.

-Ultimately, for most borrowers the amount of up-front costs to refinance will be paid back very quickly in savings each month.
-We will help you determine which mortgage loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your home in the next few years, and the effect refinancing will probably have on your taxes.
-Call us at (860) 658-7100 to get started.
+All things considered, for most borrowers the amount of initial costs to refinance will be made up very quickly in savings each month.
+We will help you find out what loan program is ideal for you, looking at your cash on hand, the likelihood of selling your house in the next few years, and the effect refinancing may have on your taxes.
+Call us at (860) 658-7100 to get you started.